move-coop/parsons/docs/google.rst

 Google Cloud Storage is a cloud file storage system.
 It uses buckets in which to store arbitrary files referred to as blobs.
 You may use this connector to upload Parsons tables as blobs, download them to files, and list available blobs.

-To use the GoogleCloudStorage class, you will need Google Drive credentials.
+To use the GoogleCloudStorage class, you will need Google service account credentials.
 If you are the administrator of your Google Cloud account, you can generate them in the `Google Cloud Console APIs and Services <https://console.cloud.google.com/apis/credentials/serviceaccountkey?_ga=2.116342342.-1334320118.1565013288>`_.

 ==========
 Quickstart
 ==========

-To instantiate the GoogleBigQuery class, you can pass the constructor a string containing either the name of your Google Drive credentials file or a JSON string encoding those credentials.
+To instantiate the GoogleBigQuery class, you can pass the constructor a string containing either the name of your Google service account credentials file or a JSON string encoding those credentials.
 Alternatively, you can set the environment variable ``GOOGLE_APPLICATION_CREDENTIALS`` to be either of those strings and call the constructor without that argument.

 .. code-block:: python